The Truth About Frivolous Tax Arguments - Section I (D to E)

 Sochia v.
 Commissioner, 23 F.3d 941 (5th Cir.
-1994) – the court affirmed tax assessments and penalties for failure to file returns, failure to pay taxes, and filing a frivolous return and imposed sanctions for pursuing a frivolous case because the taxpayers claimed a Fifth Amendment privilege on each line calling for financial information, rather than provide any information on their tax return about income and expenses.
+1994) – the 5th Circuit affirmed tax assessments and penalties for failure to file returns, failure to pay taxes, and filing a frivolous return and imposed sanctions for pursuing a frivolous case against taxpayers who, rather than provide any information on their tax return about income and expenses, claimed a Fifth Amendment privilege on each line calling for financial information.

 United States v.
 Carlson, 617 F.2d 518 (9th Cir.
-1980) – Carlson asserted the Fifth Amendment on his 1974 and 1975 year-end tax returns and the court held that “an individual who seeks to frustrate the tax laws by claiming too many withholding exemptions, with an eye to covering that crime and evading the tax return requirement by assertion of the Fifth Amendment, is not entitled to the amendment's protection.”
+1980) – Carlson asserted the Fifth Amendment on his 1974 and 1975 year-end tax returns; the 9th Circuit held that “an individual who seeks to frustrate the tax laws by claiming too many withholding exemptions, with an eye to covering that crime and evading the tax return requirement by assertion of the Fifth Amendment, is not entitled to the amendment's protection.”

 United States v.
 Neff, 615 F.2d 1235 (9th Cir.
-1980) – the court affirmed a failure to file conviction, noting that the taxpayer “did not show that his response to the tax form questions would have been self-incriminating.
+1980) – the 9th Circuit affirmed a failure to file conviction, noting that the taxpayer “did not show that his response to the tax form questions would have been self- incriminating.
 He cannot, therefore, prevail on his Fifth Amendment claim.”

 United States v.
 Brown, 600 F.2d 248 (10th Cir.
-1979) – the court held Brown made “an illegal effort to stretch the Fifth Amendment to include a taxpayer who wishes to avoid filing a return.”
+1979) – the 10th Circuit held that Brown made “an illegal effort to stretch the Fifth Amendment to include a taxpayer who wishes to avoid filing a return.”

 United States v.
 Daly, 481 F.2d 28 (8th Cir.
-1973) – the court affirmed a failure to file conviction, rejecting the taxpayer’s Fifth Amendment claim because of his “error in . . . his blanket refusal to answer any questions on the returns relating to his income or expenses.”
+1973) – the 8th Circuit affirmed a failure to file conviction, rejecting the taxpayer’s Fifth Amendment claim because of his “error in . . . his blanket refusal to answer any questions on the returns relating to his income or expenses.”

 Rader v.
 Commissioner, 143 T.C.
 No. 19 (2014) – the court overruled Rader’s refusal to answer questions by “invoking his right, under the Fifth Amendment, not to “be compelled in any criminal case to be a witness against himself”.”
-The Court held that “in order for an individual to validly claim the privilege against self-incrimination, there must be a “real and appreciable danger” from “substantial hazards of self-incrimination”, and the individual must have “reasonable cause to apprehend (such) danger from a direct answer to questions posed to him”, and imposed a $10,000 sanction on Rader.
+Imposing a $10,000 sanction on Rader, the Court held that “in order for an individual to validly claim the privilege against self-incrimination, there must be a ‘real and appreciable danger’ from ‘substantial hazards of self-incrimination’, and the individual must have ‘reasonable cause to apprehend (such) danger from a direct answer to questions posed to him.’”

 Lund v.
 Chase Bank, 114 A.F.T.R.2d (RIA) 2014-5613 (D. Or.
 2014); United States v.
 Edlefsen, 114 A.F.T.R.2d (RIA) 2014-6105 (D. Or.
 2014).